Confidence Score Patterns

 2. Color Gradient (Red → Yellow → Green)

-Map confidence to a three-color spectrum. <50% = red.
+Map confidence onto three colors. <50% = red.
 50–80% = yellow.
 80%+ = green.
-The gradient is instantly recognizable because users already know red = warning, green = go.
+It reads instantly because the user already knows red = warning, green = go — you borrow a meaning they arrived with.

-Weaknesses: Colorblind users can't distinguish red from green — always pair with numeric or icon.
-Color alone misleads when context for "safe enough" varies.
-Cultural variation: red doesn't always mean warning globally.
+Weaknesses: Colorblind users can't tell red from green, so color always rides with a number or an icon.
+Color alone misleads when "safe enough" shifts by context.
+And red doesn't read as danger everywhere on the map.

 3. Confidence Language (Qualitative Labels)